Tenant issues and rights for Kansas renters

 Does the landlord have a deadline to return my security deposit?

-- IF you still do not get your deposit back, you may have to sue in Small Claims Court.
+If this form does not get your deposit back, you may want to take your landlord to Small Claims Court.

 Use this guided interview to help you create a legal document that you can file in Small Claims Court for the return of your security deposit.
 By clicking HERE, you will be taken through a series of questions that will fill out the form you need for your situation.